nathanvid/master_thesis/README.md

-# Master Thesis: How Can Sensing Techniques Redefine Our Interaction with Plants?
+# Master Thesis: Sound-Based AI and Augmented Reality for Interactive Systems

-**Author**: Matthieu SEGUI
+**Author**: Nathan VIDAL
-**Date**: Not finished yet
-**Supervisors**: Clément Duhart, Marc Teyssier
+**Date**: 21 November 2024
+**Supervisors**: Xiao Xiao

-This repository contains the LaTeX source code and assets for my master thesis titled _"How Can Sensing Techniques Redefine Our Interaction with Plants?"_.
-The thesis explores the integration of bio-sensing techniques, the Internet of Plants (IoP), and sonification to enhance human-plant interaction.
-The work presents technical prototypes, theoretical backgrounds, user studies, and a final discussion on the applications and future directions of this research.
+This repository contains the LaTeX source code and assets for my master thesis exploring the integration of sound-based artificial intelligence and augmented reality to develop interactive systems for environmental monitoring, emotional expression, and immersive learning.
+The thesis presents three distinct projects that demonstrate the potential of AI and AR to transform Human-Computer Interaction in conservation, education, and performance arts.

 ## Project Structure

 - `main.tex`: The main LaTeX file that compiles the entire thesis document.
 - `chapters/`: This folder contains separate `.tex` files for each chapter and section of the thesis.
   - `01_introduction.tex`: Introduction and background motivation.
-  - `02_SOTA.tex`: State of the art, including plant sensors, sonification, and IoP technologies.
+  - `02_SOTA.tex`: State of the art in sound-based AI, TTS systems, and AR technologies.
-  - `03_contribution_1.tex`: Technical implementation of plant-based sensors.
-  - `04_contribution_2.tex`: Concept and architecture of the Internet of Plants.
+  - `03_BirdClassification.tex`: Machine learning for bird species classification through vocalizations.
+  - `04_EmotionTTS.tex`: Development of an emotionally adaptive text-to-speech system.
+  - `05_TheatreApplication.tex`: AR-based theater training platform with virtual character interaction.
-  - `05_conclusion.tex`: Final conclusions and future work.
+  - `06_Conclusion.tex`: Final conclusions and future work.
+  - `abstract.tex`: Thesis abstract.
+  - `acknowledgements.tex`: Acknowledgements section.
 - `images/`: Contains all figures, diagrams, and illustrations used in the thesis.
 - `main.bib`: The BibTeX file containing all references cited throughout the thesis.
-- `appendices/`: Any supplementary material, including additional graphs, detailed technical designs, or extended evaluation results.
+- `chapters/appendix/`: Any supplementary material, including additional graphs, detailed technical designs, or extended evaluation results.
-- `style/`: LaTeX configuration files (e.g., for formatting, styles, and packages).
+- `styles/`: LaTeX configuration files (e.g., for formatting, styles, and packages).
+- `kaobook.cls`: Custom LaTeX document class used for thesis formatting.
+- `docs/`: Additional documentation and project files.
+- `temp.ipynb`: Jupyter notebook for data analysis and experimentation.

 ## Requirements